galister/wlx-overlay-s/wgui/README.md

 # wgui

-an experimental gui library for wlx-overlay-s and WayVR Dashboard
+an experimental gui library for WayVR and friends

-powered via vulkan
+powered by Vulkan